Dash Diet for High Blood Pressure:

 If you follow the Dash diet menu, eating principles and exercise guidelines, you should be able to reduce your blood pressure without the use of medicine.

-(By using The Fat Loss Factor John Davenport lost over 30 pounds in his twenties after being overweight most of his life.
+(By using the Diet Solution Program John Davenport lost over 30 pounds in his twenties after being overweight most of his life.
 He now runs a weight loss forum.)

 -- Reviews - Dash Diet Guidelines --